Epictek/hb-slack-stuff/README.md

 # hb-slack-stuff
-Commands the the hummingbird slack chat
+Commands for the hummingbird slack chat